joyoyoyoyoyo/scala-algs/README.md

 # 📚 scala-algs 💻
-Algorithms, data structures, and coding problems from Coursera, Textbooks, and HackerRank—all using Scala.

-Descriptions of the algorithms and data structures are written in comments or `*.MD` files as summaries.
+Algorithms and Data Structures written in Scala, along with LeetCode problems.

-### Flame War 🔥
+### Pedagogy 🔥
 All data structures and algorithms in this repository are written both functionally and imperatively for pedagogical reasons.
 Imperative, mutable code is not encouraged in the Scala community.
 However, mutable data structures and imperative algorithms are used for two reasons: (1) to reduce time spent on translating